brandontate/nss-capstone-sudoku/doc/user_stories.md

 ####Timer Off

 * I want to be able to remove the timer
-* In order to play an not worry about how long it took me
+* In order to play and not worry about how long it took me

 ####Solver Mode